canonical/karma-alertmanager-proxy-k8s-operator/README.md

 ## Description

-Proxy charm to provide the details of an [Alertmanager](https://github.com/canonical/alertmanager-operator) server to [Karma](https://github.com/canonical/karma-operator).
+Proxy charm to provide the details of an [Alertmanager][Alertmanager operator] server to [Karma][Karma operator].
 This is a sidecar-only charm (no workload) that is used to pass data to Karma over a relation.

 ## Usage
 ```shell